-Current channels in the U.S. include iTunes Movies/TV Shows, iTunes Music, iTunes Radio, Podcasts, Photos/Videos, YouTube, Flickr, Vimeo, Netflix, Hulu Plus, HBO GO, Disney, Disney XD, Disney Junior, Smithsonian, Sky News, WatchESPN, MLB.tv, NBA, NHL GameCenter, Major League Soccer, Vevo, Qello, WSJ Live, The Weather Channel, Crunchyroll, Yahoo Screen, PBS, ABC, Bloomberg, Crackle, KORTV, Red Bull TV, WWE Network, ACC/Campus Insiders, and the recently introduced iMovie Theater, designed to work with the iMovie app.
+Current channels in the U.S. include iTunes Movies/TV Shows, iTunes Music, iTunes Radio, Podcasts, Photos/Videos, YouTube, Flickr, Vimeo, Netflix, Hulu Plus, HBO GO, Disney, Disney XD, Disney Junior, Smithsonian, Sky News, WatchESPN, MLB.tv, NBA, NHL GameCenter, Major League Soccer, Vevo, Qello, WSJ Live, The Weather Channel, Crunchyroll, Yahoo Screen, PBS, ABC, Bloomberg, Crackle, KORTV, Red Bull TV, WWE Network, ACC/Campus Insiders, A&E, the History Channel, the Lifetime Channel, ABC News, PBS Kids, AOL On, Willow, and iMovie Theater, designed to work with the iMovie app.

 With the latest major software update, 6.0, the Apple TV gained a new automatic "Touch Setup" feature, iTunes Radio, support for music purchases from iTunes, iCloud Photos, and AirPlay from iCloud, which allows the Apple TV to play content from iTunes in the Cloud instead of AirPlay.

 The first significant update to the current Apple TV software, 6.1, includes AirPlay discoverability over Bluetooth, making it easier for education and business administrators to establish connections between iOS devices and the set-top box.
 The update also includes functionality for removing channels from the Apple TV without needing to access the Restrictions settings.